-    Spanish 417 – Culture and Civilization of Latin America: The historical development of Spanish American culture and civilization through its different manifestations.
+Spanish 417 – Culture and Civilization of Latin America (4 credits, AL/DG): The historical development of Spanish American culture and civilization through its different manifestations.
 Historical periods and topics covered depend on the instructor and/or semester.
-This class fulfills the ALDG General Education requirement.
+This class fulfills the SBDG General Education requirement.

-Spanish 431 – Contemporary Theater in Spain and Catalonia: This course examines the social, historical and cultural transformation Spain and Catalonia have undergone by studying plays of the last twenty-five years.
+Spanish 431 – Contemporary Theater in Spain and Catalonia (3 credits): This course examines the social, historical and cultural transformation Spain and Catalonia have undergone by studying plays of the last twenty-five years.
 We will read plays exploring relevant topics and will watch their stage and screen adaptations.

-Spanish 432 – From Book to Screen: This class will study Spanish literary works and their cinematic adaptations.
+Spanish 432 – From Book to Screen (3 credits): This class will study Spanish literary works and their cinematic adaptations.
 It will address the fundamental differences between written words and visual image, measure the fidelity of the recreation, and reflect upon the implications of ideology and gender for reinterpretation.

-Spanish 440 - Journey to the Hispanic Caribbean: Literature, art and culture: This course is an introduction to the literature, art and culture of the Hispanic Caribbean, both insular and continental.
+Spanish 440 - Journey to the Hispanic Caribbean: Literature, art and culture (3 credits): This course is an introduction to the literature, art and culture of the Hispanic Caribbean, both insular and continental.
 It includes analysis and discussion on the main authors and artists from the region, in order to explore intersections between literature, art, history and geo-political situation.

-Spanish 460 – Imaging the city: This course focuses on artistic representations of Iberian and Latin American cities during the twentieth and twenty-first centuries.
+Spanish 460 – Imagining the city (3 credits) This course focuses on artistic representations of Iberian and Latin American cities during the twentieth and twenty-first centuries.
 More specifically, this course studies how cities and their texts have responded to significant moments of transformation by examining topics such as, but not limited to, immigration, conflict, natural disaster, interior space and public sphere, and technology

-Spanish 465 – Business Spanish: Presentation of major trends and business developments in the Spanish-speaking world.
-Analysis of economic, legal, and international business issues.
-Utilization of Spanish terminology in commercial correspondence and business,
+Spanish 465 – Business Spanish (3 credits): Examination of macro- and micro-economic topics in the Spanish-speaking world.
+A project-based course (optional civic engagement component) with analysis of local and international economic and business-related issues.
+Utilization of Spanish terminology in commercial correspondence and business.

-Spanish 470 – General View of Hispanic Linguistics: This course offers an introduction to general notions of language and involves critical thinking, logic and linguistic notation.
+Spanish 470 – General View of Hispanic Linguistics (3 credits, R2) This course offers an introduction to general notions of language and involves critical thinking, logic and linguistic notation.
 In this class students will learn the formal properties of the Spanish language: phonology, prosody, morphology, syntax and semantics.
 The general goal of the course is to present a broad view of the nature of human language using Spanish as an example.
 This class fulfills the Analytical Reasoning (R2) General Education Requirement.

-Spanish 471 – Linguistic Varieties and Pluralism: This course offers students an introduction to regional and social varieties of Spanish in Spain, Latin America and the U.S., and an overview of situations of language contact and multilingualism affecting Spanish in those areas with special attention to minority varieties.
+Spanish 471 – Linguistic Varieties and Pluralism (4 credits): This course offers students an introduction to regional and social varieties of Spanish in Spain, Latin America and the U.S., and an overview of situations of language contact and multilingualism affecting Spanish in those areas with special attention to minority varieties.

-Spanish 472 – Phonological Evolution from Latin to Spanish: Using a hands-on approach, this course provides an introduction to the principles and methods of linguistic reconstruction to describe major derivational processes of language change from Classical Latin to Modern Spanish.
+Spanish 472 – Phonological Evolution from Latin to Spanish (3 credits): Using a hands-on approach, this course provides an introduction to the principles and methods of linguistic reconstruction to describe major derivational processes of language change from Classical Latin to Modern Spanish.